tolgaturan-github/Miracle/README.md

 ![](README_files/figure-markdown_github/Visualize_response_association_Miracle-1.png)

-*Similar to these examples, Miracle scores calculated by 'Calculate\_Miracle' function on RNAseq and Microarray datasets can be associated with Survival or Response*
+*Similar to these examples, Miracle scores calculated by the 'Calculate\_Miracle' function on normalized RNAseq or Microarray datasets, can be associated with Survival or Response attributes.*